 - A month later, the donor receives an update on the project they donated to

 - Two weeks after that, a thank you postcard arrives in the mail.

 - When there is news about the project or program the donor gave to, the donor receives an update

-Recognizing milestones is another way to personalize the donor experience.
+Recognizing milestones is another way to personalize the donor experience and improve donor engagement.
 Celebrating the anniversary of their first gift and recognizing years of giving show donors that their support matters and that you’re paying attention.
 Likewise, if they increase their giving amount, become a monthly donor, or run a peer-to-peer campaign on your behalf, show them you’re taking note.